Maintain Bank Accounts

 Determine Last Check# Used

-When adding a new client, they may wish their new checks to begin where their old checks left off and you can simply add the next check number in their series.
+When adding a new client, they may wish their new check#s to begin where their old check#s left off and you can simply add the last check number used.
 If the client wishes to start as if a new account, start with 1001 which is what banks use to indicate a new account for a business.

 Signature Information